How should investors view International Game Technology PLC (IGT)?

-The share price of International Game Technology PLC (NYSE:IGT) fell to $16.60 per share on Wednesday from $17.32.
-While International Game Technology PLC has underperformed by -4.16%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, IGT fell by -23.64%, with highs and lows ranging from $32.95 to $16.46, whereas the simple moving average fell by -27.63% in the last 200 days.
+As of Tuesday, International Game Technology PLC’s (NYSE:IGT) stock closed at $15.67, up from $15.33 the previous day.
+While International Game Technology PLC has overperformed by 2.22%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, IGT fell by -39.89%, with highs and lows ranging from $32.95 to $15.01, whereas the simple moving average fell by -31.10% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now